Understanding Customer Churn

 3) Overall annual ROI improved by 70%

-1) Red flag- For instance, suppose a company is facing continuous decline of consumers subscribed to its product/service offering.
+1) Red flag- For instance, suppose a company is facing the continuous decline of consumers subscribed to its product/service offering.
 It will raise a red flag to dig deeper into the reasons underlying this trend.

-Note that little churn is common for any company.Generally acceptable, churn rate between 5-7% is a healthy churn rate,i.e not a cause of concern.
-But the rate may be high & low depending on the industry type
+Note that little churn is common for any company.
+Generally acceptable, a churn rate between 5-7% is a healthy churn rate, i.e. not a cause of concern.
+But the rate may be high & low depending on the industry type Trouble arises when the churn rate is higher than customer acquisition(new customers subscribing).
+Hence, the following factors indicate the company is having a churn problem & there is a requirement for churn analysis.

-Following are the indicators of appropriate time for doing churn analysis
+Following are the indicators of appropriate time for doing churn analysis:

-Churn rate above 10%- As mentioned earlier 5-7% is considered average churn rate, and high or low churn rate value varies across the industry.But double digit churn rate is high for any industry and implies something is wrong with either product, sales executive, customer complaint department, post purchase service to name a few and hence makes it difficult for any company to grow in long run.
+Churn rate above 10%- As mentioned earlier 5-7% is considered average churn rate, and high or low churn rate value varies across the industry.
+But the double-digit churn rate is high for any industry and implies something is wrong with either product, sales executive, customer complaint department, or post-purchase service to name a few, and hence makes it difficult for any company to grow in the long run.

-Data Category |
+Data Category | Data Type |

 Customer information |